garoudev/image-query/README.md

 > This is a pure ESM package.
 CommonJS is not supported.

+This is object format library for image.
+It defines sharp of image manipulation query.

-Current, this target sharp 0.32.0
+Current, this targets sharp 0.32.0.